sugareva/MovieSpot/README.md

 For each image, several spellings are valid and capital letters are not taken into account.
 If a correct answer is found, you move on to the next image and the progress counter is updated.
 However, if a wrong answer is given, the game resets.

+To make the game a little easier, there's a hint you can toggle.
+Of course, the aim is to finish the game without it, but some of the images are tricky.

 :warning: This project is for educational purpose only.
 All the images I used are the property of their authors.